godatadriven/godatadriven-blog/content/experiments-day.md

 18:00 — Listen to Sinan talk (limited availability)

-For who is this?
-Anyone interested in experimentation, or already running experiments.
+For who is this? **Anyone interested in experimentation, or already running experiments**.
 This presentation is open to the whole community of experimenters.

 Register for Sinan Aral's presentation